Nessjk/nessjk/README.md

 I've been in tech for while now, moving through Sales, Product and Engineering.
 I co-founded my first tech startup at the non-ripe age of 25.
 Since, I matured into a full stack developer and worked on complex applications and websites.

-In love with coding apps with a little extra flair and creativity with a business impact.

 ## My Skill Set
 <table><tr style="border:none"><td valign="top" width="33%" style="border:none!important">